sdgamboa/taxPProValidation/discrete-binary/README.md

-# Discrete attributtes of type "binary"
+# Discrete attributes of type "binary"

 The phytools package is used for the propagation of discrete attributes.
 Attributes of type "binary" are those with logical attribute values,